gatorjuice/about_me_api/README.md

 ## What this App Does

-For now, this App serves as the backend for a non-existent frontend form.
-It is meant to capture basic user information, nothing serious.
-Imagine if you joined a club and they wanted you to create an account and provide some information about yourself.
+For now, this App serves as the backend for https://github.com/gatorjuice/about_me_vue.